wise0neX/sb_twitter/README.md

   caused by Rails 3 patch for IE. Might be fixed by using form_for instead of form_tag in view
 - "WARN Could not determine..." in server logs caused by Webrick gem bug.
 Dev says it doesn't break anything but he's working on a fix.
 Might be fixed by switching to Thin gem.
+- Some random browser issues
+  Sometimes profile pictures don't show up in Chrome.
+Might be a plug-in issue.
+Some notifications do not popup on Safari.

 Unsure: